 With over 1000 supported cryptocurrencies, Bluetooth connection and rather impressive storage space, the Ledger Nano X is definitely a top contender on the list.
 However, its price tag of almost €120 is far from modest.
 So perhaps this kind of hardware wallet is best reserved for experienced traders who appreciate the option of trading on the go.

 Nevertheless, it’s still more worthwhile than the Trezor Model T, which costs €60 more, yet lacks certain features.
 That said, the security features of both the Trezor models are virtually impregnable, which justifies their price.

 Furthermore, even with KeepKey‘s lower price, it offers fewer features than the other wallets we mentioned.
 A decent hardware wallet for all intents and purposes, but for a slightly higher price you’ll have yourself a top-notch hardware wallet, like the Ledger Nano S or the Trezor One, the most value for money wallets on our list.

 Whether you’re a veteran trader or someone who’s still learning the ropes, a hardware wallet is quickly becoming an indispensable tool for any crypto enthusiast and investor.
 This owes to the fact that they offer an unprecedented amount of security and practicability in the cryptocurrency world.

-Indubitably, looking into the key features, pros and cons of hardware wallets in today’s market is indispensable and the above list is testament to this.
-Therefore it’s safe to say that whether you’re a novice or seasoned trader, doing a fair amount of legwork and finding out which wallet suits both your needs, and ultimately lifestyle is beyond essential.
+Indubitably, looking into the key features, pros and cons of hardware wallets in today’s market are indispensable and the above list is a testament to this.
+Therefore it’s safe to say that whether you’re a novice or seasoned trader, doing a fair amount of legwork and finding out which wallet suits both your needs and ultimately lifestyle is beyond essential.